-Doing thorough research and comparing the features and benefits of the policies available would enable you to choose the one that offers you the features you are looking for.
+Doing thorough research and comparing the features and would enable you to choose the one that offers you the features you are looking for.
 You could also end up coming across good deals when comparing, making it a win-win situation for your finances and your bike.

 Not Reading Policy Fine Print